RomuloOliveira/commit-messages-guide/README.md

 The reason that the first letter should be capitalized is to follow the grammar rule of using capital letters at the beginning of sentences.

-The use of this practice may very from person to person, team to team, or even from language to language.
+The use of this practice may vary from person to person, team to team, or even from language to language.
 Capitalized or not, an important point is to stick to a single standard and follow it.

 ### Try to communicate what the change does without having to look at the source code